Club-DevBytes/formiQR/README.md

 >The firebase cloud function, provides an instant personalized email to the user on successful submission of the google form.
 This email is dynamically generated with cloud function and contains a QR which is generated with Google Charts api.

->This sort of functionality provides a professionalism to the event and gives a good feedback to the end user.
+>This sort of functionality provides a professionalism to the event and gives a good feedback to the end user 😇

 > During the event day, when the Organizing team scan the QR-code, they get a real time data of the attendees and can distribute the resource or preform actions based on it.
 > After the session the Organizers can get a csv data of the attendees present in the event.